Sun Prairie teacher accused of recording students in bathroom

 A Sun Prairie middle school teacher was accused Friday of recording students in the school bathroom over a period of time.

-Matthew E. Quaglieri, 34, was arrested on a charge of possession of child pornography.
+Matthew E. Quaglieri, 34, was arrested on a tentative charge of possession of child pornography, Sun Prairie police said in a statement.

 Sun Prairie police said they were alerted Friday of inappropriate behavior by a staff member at Prairie View Middle School.
 Police said the school district is cooperating with the investigation and that the Department of Justice Division of Criminal Investigations is assisting.